PIN Adoption 2.0

 Improvement in Top-Up Completion Rate as the removal of the PIN setup no longer obstructed users from topping up their wallets.

 Does a single CTA work better?
-It depends

 If our goal is to boost conversion rates, a primary CTA can effectively drive traffic and compel users to complete the side task even if they initially lacked that intent.
 Conversely, if we aim to enhance user experience by allowing them to exit situations easily, a secondary CTA may be more appropriate.

-Reach out to learn more about this case study
+Do reach out to learn more about this case study

-Reach out to learn more about this case study
+Do reach out to learn more about this case study

-Reach out to learn more about this case study
+Do reach out to learn more about this case study

-Designed with Figma.
-Built with Framer
+Designed in Figma.
+Built in Framer.

-© 2024 Kendrick Leow
+© 2025 Kendrick Leow

-© 2024 Kendrick Leow
+© 2025 Kendrick Leow